-- Results indicated that the strategy and implementation plan led to an increase in compliance by 20% in the pediatric unit and we will continue to follow audit trends to see if they are sustained. - Results indicated only a slight increase in compliance in the neonatal intensive care unit.
-We will continue to follow the results in this unit recognizing that additional interventions with staff are likely necessary to increase compliance. - AIRS prevalence data will be collected and submitted to NDNQI on a quarterly basis and will be reviewed by the Nursing Pain Management Council Members and unit managers from both the pediatric and neonatal intensive care units on an ongoing basis. - Using the NDNQI AIR cycle indicator proved a useful tool for St. Francis Hospital and Health Centers to monitor compliance with pain assessment, intervention and reassessment in the pediatric and neonatal intensive care units.
+- Results indicated that the strategy and implementation plan led to an increase in compliance by 20% in the Pediatric Unit.
+We will continue to follow audit trends to see if they are sustained. - Results indicated only a slight increase in compliance in the Neonatal Intensive Care Unit.
+We will continue to follow the results in this unit, recognizing that additional interventions with staff will likely be necessary to increase compliance. - AIRS prevalence data will be collected and submitted to NDNQI on a quarterly basis and will be reviewed by the Nursing Pain Management Council Members and unit managers from both the Pediatric and Neonatal Intensive Care units on an ongoing basis. - Using the NDNQI AIR cycle indicator proved a useful tool for St. Francis Hospital & Health Centers to monitor compliance with pain assessment, intervention and reassessment in the Pediatric and Neonatal Intensive Care Units.